-6.9 Consumer Protection
+6.8 Consumer Protection

-The sandbox participant will be required to ensure that any existing obligations to the customers of the financial service under experimentation is fulfilled or addressed before exiting or discontinuing the RS.
-It may be noted that entering the RS does not limit the entity's liability towards its customers.
-The entities entering the RS must be upfront and, in a transparent way, notify test customers of potential risks and the available compensation and obtain their explicit consent in this regard.
+6.8.1 The sandbox entity will be required to ensure that any existing obligations to the customers of the financial service under experimentation are fulfilled or addressed before exiting or discontinuing the RS.
+It may be noted that entering the RS does not limit the sandbox entity's liability towards its customers.

+6.8.2 The entities entering the RS must, in an upfront and transparent way, notify test customers of potential risks and the available compensation and obtain their explicit consent in this regard.
+There should be an appropriate arrangement for customers to withdraw from the test.